PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 ![combined](https://user-images.githubusercontent.com/41071502/126913371-bc3b2a3b-90bf-48bf-b4e9-e082cfd46e76.PNG)

 The purpose of this project is to detect roads from satellite imagery.
-To do this I used semantic segmentation used, which in this case predicts the classification of each pixel in a satellite image as a road or not a road.
+To do this I used semantic segmentation, which in this case predicts the classification of each pixel in a satellite image as a road or not a road.
 This can be applied to any type of land classification.
 Features can be automatically detected and mapped using this type of deep learning model.

 ## Data